webksde/ddev-vscode-devcontainer-drupal-template/README.md

  - Use `ddev eslint path/to/sniff (--fix)` for linting / auto-fixing javascript code based on Drupal Coding Standards.
  - Use `ddev xdebug on` to turn on xdebug, then in VSCode go to 'Run and Debug', 'Listen for XDebug' and open your Project in the Browser.
  - Use `ddev import-db --target-db=db --src=db.sql.gz` to import a database file.
- - Use `ddev rename` to rename your project. !THIS COMMAND IS BUGGY, PLEASE DO NOT USE IT YET!
  - Use `ddev dump-db ddev` to dump your main database tablewise.
  - Use `ddev deploy-db ddev` to import your tablewise dump.
   - Note: You can additionally add remote SSH projects under .ddev/commands/web/db-targets

-## Typical Use-Cases:
- - Local Drupal development / testing / evaluation instance from scratch or existing with ready-to-go IDE
- - Module / Theme development or evaluation
- - Contrib module issue forks / merge requests / patch creation (Git clone / commit / push / ...)
- - Simple & quick Drupal 10 Sandbox for offline / local

-## Documentation

-### Getting started
-See 'Quick-Start' above!

-### Functionality

-#### A) Create an "empty" best-practice working Drupal 10 CMS Development instance
-`ddev drowl-init` + `ddev code`
-- Sets up best-practice Drupal VSCode IDE
-- Sets up ready to log in latest Drupal 10 Copy
-- Installs best-practice Drupal 10 Modules & Configuration

-#### B) Create an environment from a local db dump and composer file
-`ddev drowl-init-from-existing` + `ddev code`
-- Sets up project via composer and db dump
-- (Optional) Installs development Modules & Configuration

-#### TODO: C.1) Fetch a 1:1 copy of an existing Drupal 10 CMS Project via SSH / Github
-TODO
-- drowl-init-from-existing --remote "github Link"
-- Sets up best-practice development Server
-- Fetches existing database
-- Fetches existing file structure

-#### TODO:  C.2) Fetch a development copy of an existing Drupal 10 CMS Project with additional development and debugging tools / modules
-(3a.)
-PLUS
-- Optionally installs development modules: TODO

-#### D) TODO: Extract and push database & configuration changes back to the origin
-3 a / b PLUS:
-- Log database changes to put into update hook
-- Log configuration changes to export
-- Push to origin

-### Use different configuration or settings by default
-Fork me!
-And help us to split configuration smart for future updates :)

 ### Delete the environment:
  1. `ddev delete -y` deletes the container and unlists the project.
  2. Delete the project folder

-## Further ddev Tools and add-ons
+### Further ddev Tools and add-ons
  - https://github.com/drud/awesome-ddev
  - https://github.com/drud/ddev-contrib

 ---

-# FAQ's:
+## FAQ / Troubleshooting:
-*How do I install ddev?*
+### *How do I install ddev?*

 See https://ddev.readthedocs.io/en/stable/users/install/ddev-installation
 We recommend to use *brew* for all kinds of installation, as it's easy to install and update

-*How do I update dddev?*
+### *How do I update dddev?*

 See above.
 For brew simply use `brew update && brew upgrade`

-*I can not execute the custom "ddev drowl-init" command*
+### *I can not execute the custom "ddev drowl-init" command*

 Make sure you have the newest ddev and docker version and try restarting docker first.
 If the problem still persists, make sure you do not have two ddev projects with the same name!
-The name is NOT differentiated by the projects folder name!
-But instead is defined in the `.ddev/config.yml` file!
 If there are no duplicate ddev projects, there might have been a ddev project with the same name in the past, which was not properly deleted using `ddev delete`.
 Check your Docker Container instances and delete the old Docker Cluster.

-*I used "ddev drowl-init-from-existing" and now my Web-Server can't reach the Database*
+### *I used "ddev drowl-init-from-existing" and now my Web-Server can't reach the Database*

 We are currently investigating this problem.
 It has something todo with ddev creating a new database when importing a database dump through their db command.
 In the meantime you can use `ddev drowl-init` and import your database dump after initialisation through PHPMyAdmin (and swap the composer.json).